 Research

-Authorized by the Water Resources Development Acts of 1986 and 1999 (Public Law 99-662) as an element of the U.S. Army Corps of Engineers’ Environmental Management Program, the mission of the LTRMP is to provide river managers with information needed to maintain the Upper Mississippi River System as a viable multiple-use ecosystem.
-The LTRMP is administered by the USGS Upper Midwest Environmental Sciences Center in La Crosse, WI.
+This program is authorized by the Water Resources Development Acts of 1986 and 1999 (Public Laws 99-662 and 106-53) as a part of the U.S. Army Corps of Engineers’ Environmental Management Program.
+The LTRM is administered by the USGS Upper Midwest Environmental Sciences Center in La Crosse, WI.

 Invasive Species